Upper School Curriculum

 Strength Training

 The purpose of this class is to teach and progress students in the area of strength training and development so the students can gain enough knowledge to continue their physical fitness journey after this class is complete.
-Time will be spent learning the fundamentals of proper positioning, grip, acceleration, breathing, and overall form of exercises that will be taught within the class setting to ensure student safety.
+Time will be spent learning the fundamentals of proper positioning, grip, acceleration, breathing and the overall form of exercises that will be taught within the class setting to ensure student safety.
 By actively participating in the course, students will be in a better physical state than when they began the course.
 They will have a foundation of knowledge to take what they learn and continue to apply it to their fitness after the course is complete.
+Strength Training is a year-long non-academic, meaning grades earned during the school year are not included when calculating yearly GPAs.

 Internships